2025 Annual Drinking Water Quality Report

-With a strong commitment to water conservation, the Village of Salmo is an active WaterSmart community for the fifth year in a row.
+With a strong commitment to water conservation, the Village of Salmo is an active WaterSmart community.

-Sprinkling regulations are in place during the summer months requiring residents to water on odd or even days of the week depending on their odd or even civic address numbers, with everyone being allowed to water on Sunday’s.
-Hand watering is permitted at any time, while sprinkling is restricted to the hours of 6:00 am to 10:00 am and 6 pm to 10 pm for a maximum of fours hours per day.
+Sprinkling regulations are in place during the summer months requiring residents to restrict the times of “sprinkler watering”.
+Hand watering is permitted at any time, while sprinkling is restricted to the hours of 6:00 am to 9:00 am and 6:00 pm to 9:00 pm.
 “Sprinkler Watering” includes all overhead and spray type systems and micro and drip irrigation type systems.

 Many communities across British Columbia are facing water shortages due to climate change.
 Part of being water smart is building resiliency against changing environmental conditions within our communities.
 Conserving water is easy and makes good sense from an economic, social, and environmental standpoint.
 Salmo sits atop pristine groundwater sources which must be respected and protected to ensure sustainability.
 Environmentally, these aquifers are sensitive to surface contamination and potential draw-down.
 Economically, the costs associated with operations, maintenance, capital upgrades, and pumping can be reduced though means of water conservation.